sudhiracodes/musicrecommender/README.md

 ## Limitations and Risks

-Summarize some limitations of your recommender.

-Examples:

-- It only works on a tiny catalog
-- It does not understand lyrics or language
-- It might over favor one genre or mood

-You will go deeper on this in your model card.

 Exact Match Bias: The system relies on exact string matching.
 If a song is labeled "Lo-fi" and the user asks for "Lofi," the system sees no match at all, creating a "filter bubble."